Chase Petty: Early life and amateur career

 Petty initially grew up in Millville, New Jersey, before his family moved to Somers Point, New Jersey, when he was 14.
 He attended Mainland Regional High School.
 He committed to play college baseball at the University of Florida during his sophomore year.
 Petty's junior season was canceled due to COVID-19, after which he focused on physical training and increased his fastball velocity to 100 mph.
-As a senior, he was named the New Jersey Gatorade Player of the Year after pitching to a 6-1 win-loss record with a 1.00 earned run average (ERA) and 99 strikeouts in 48 2/3 innings pitched.
+As a senior, he was named the New Jersey Gatorade Player of the Year after pitching to a 6–1 win–loss record with a 1.00 earned run average (ERA) and 99 strikeouts in 48 2/3 innings pitched.

 Professional career

+Minnesota Twins

 Petty was selected with the 26th overall pick in the 2021 Major League Baseball draft by the Minnesota Twins.
 He signed with the team on July 26, 2021, and received a $2.5 million signing bonus.
+Petty made two appearances (one start) for the rookie-level Florida Complex League Twins, recording a 5.40 ERA with six strikeouts over five innings of work.

+Cincinnati Reds

 On March 13, 2022, the Twins traded Petty to the Cincinnati Reds in exchange for Sonny Gray and Francis Peguero.
-He opened the 2022 season with the Daytona Tortugas.
-Petty was promoted to the High-A Dayton Dragons after going 0-4 record with a 3.18 ERA and 60 strikeouts in 17 appearances with 12 starts at Daytona.
+He opened the 2022 season with the Single-A Daytona Tortugas.
+Petty was promoted to the High-A Dayton Dragons after going 0–4 record with a 3.18 ERA and 60 strikeouts in 17 appearances with 12 starts at Daytona; in seven outings for Dayton, he pitched to a 1-2 record and 4.40 ERA with 33 strikeouts.

+Petty split the 2023 campaign between Dayton and the Double-A Chattanooga Lookouts, accumulating an 0-2 record and 1.72 ERA with 66 strikeouts over 68 innings of work.
+In 2024, pitching primarily for Double-A Chattanooga, Petty posted a 4.20 ERA and an 11-5 record with 130 strikeouts.

+On April 30, 2025, Petty was selected to the 40-man roster and promoted to the major leagues for the first time.